memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 2. Give the transformation module a name and **Create** it.
 3. Write the transformation procedures and click **Save & Close**.

-## Creating transformation modules within Memgraph Lab

-If you are using Memgraph Lab to connect to the database instance, you can create the transformation module within the application:

-1. Go to **Query Modules** and click on **+ New Module**
-2. Give the transformation module a name and **Create** it
-3. Write the transformation procedures and click **Save & Close**

 You will see the signature and overview of the transformation procedure that you can now use while [creating a new stream](/how-to-guides/streams/manage-streams-lab.md).

 ## Utility procedures for transformations

-Query procedures that allow you to gain more insight modules and transformations are written under our utility `mg` query module.
+Query procedures that allow you to gain more insight into modules and transformations are written under our utility `mg` query module.
 For transformations, this module offers:

 | Procedure                                  | Description                          |
 | ------------------------------------------ | ------------------------------------ |